-1. Review of trial court order.
-In civil cases a writ of certiorari may be issued by either the court of appeals or the North Carolina Supreme Court to permit review of a decision of the trial court when

-• the right to appeal has been lost for failure to take timely action or

-• no right of appeal from an interlocutory order exists.
+- 1. Review of trial court.
+In civil cases a writ of certiorari may be issued by either the court of appeals or the North Carolina Supreme Court to permit review of a decision of the trial court when - the right to appeal has been lost for failure to take timely action or - no right of appeal from an interlocutory order exists.

 N.C.
 R. APP.
 P. 21(a)(1).
-See, e.g., In re A.P.W., 378 N.C.
-405 (2021) (in appeal of a TPR order, supreme court granting joint petition for writ of certiorari to review permanency planning order that eliminated reunification as a permanent plan); In re S.D., 374 N.C.
-67, 71 n.5 (2020) and In re C.M.C., 373 N.C.
-24, 26 n.2 (2019) (both involving grant of writ of certiorari to review termination of parental rights order when notice of appeal was filed with court of appeals rather than supreme court); In re K.D.C., 375 N.C.
-784 (2020) (granting writ of certiorari for notice of appeal on one juvenile that was untimely filed; notice of appeal of sibling was timely filed; addressing appeal of both orders involving both juveniles); In re O.M., Jr., 275 N.C.
+See, e.g., In re C.M.C., 832 S.E.2d 681 (N.C.
+S.Ct.
+2019) (granting writ of certiorari to review termination of parental rights order when notice of appeal was filed with court of appeals rather than supreme court); In re B.C.T., 828 S.E.2d 50 (N.C.
+Ct.
 App.
-34 (2020) (granting writ of certiorari to allow appeal of juvenile adjudication when amended notice of appeal was untimely filed); In re K.W., 272 N.C.
-App.
-487 (2020) (granting writ of certiorari to allow appeal that was filed after initial dispositional hearing but before entry of the court order); In re B.C.T., 265 N.C.
-App.
-176 (2019) (granting writ of certiorari to allow mother to appeal civil custody order regarding one child entered under G.S.
+2019) (granting writ of certiorari to allow mother to appeal civil custody order regarding one child entered under G.S.
 7B-911 when notice of appeal only referenced disposition order regarding different child); In re S.Z.H., 247 N.C.
 App.
 254 (2016) (treating a notice of appeal that was untimely by one day as a petition for writ of certiorari; issuing a writ to review the merits of the appeal); In re K.C., 199 N.C.
 App.
-557 (2009) (granting respondent mother's petition for writ of certiorari to hear appeal of initial disposition order that was dismissed for untimeliness when appeal was untimely due to no fault of mother; amended notice of appeal was filed as soon as trial counsel realized the mistake in failing to include disposition order in notice of appeal of adjudication, and given the importance of issues that involve the relationship between parents and children).
+557 (2009) (granting respondent mother's petition for writ of certiorari to hear appeal of initial disposition order that was dismissed for untimeliness when appeal was untimely due to no fault of mother's, amended notice of appeal was filed as soon as trial counsel realized his mistake in failing to include disposition order in notice of appeal of adjudication, and given the importance of issues that involve the relationship between parents and children).

 The appellate court exercises its discretion when deciding whether to grant a petition for writ of certiorari.
-State v.
-Coleman, 271 N.C.
+See In re J.A.K., 812 S.E.2d 716 (N.C.
+Ct.
 App.
-91 (2020).
-See In re J.A.K., 258 N.C.
-App.
-262 (2018) (exercising discretion to deny petition for writ of certiorari; dismissing appeal).
+2018) (exercising discretion to deny petition for writ of certiorari; dismissing appeal).

-2. Review of court of appeals opinion.
-A writ of certiorari may be issued by the North Carolina Supreme Court to permit review of a decision of the court of appeals when

-- the right to appeal or petition for discretionary review has been lost by failure to take timely action or - no right of appeal exists.
+- 2. Review of court of appeals.
+A writ of certiorari may be issued by the North Carolina Supreme Court to permit review of a decision of the court of appeals when - the right to appeal or petition for discretionary review has been lost by failure to take timely action or - no right of appeal exists.